utreexo/biptreexo/utreexo-p2p-bip.md

 5: Node B makes a getdata request for the block to Node A.
 6: Node B makes a getutreexoproof request for the block to Node A.
 7: Node A sends the block data to Node B.
-8: Node A sends the requested utreexo proof data to Node B.
+8: Node A sends the requested inclusion proof data to Node B.

 As with the getutreexoproof message, Node B is free to ask for the utreexoblocksummaries message from a node other than Node A.
 Since there's no commitment to anything in a utreexoblocksummaries message, the information given in it can be false.